 What’s missing?

 Inclusion is a method to practice fashion.
 Inclusion is not a goal to achieve.
 A platform as visible and as influential as the Victoria’s Secret fashion show can leverage the real beauty of every American women and create more diverse shows one year after the other.
-There is still so much more than American girls want to see on the screen: Victoria’s Secret angels who are Native American, Philipino, Middle Eastern, birracial, disabled, old, young, curvy, and petite.
+There is still so much more than American girls want to see on the screen: Victoria’s Secret angels who are Native American, Filipino, Middle Eastern, biracial, disabled, old, young, curvy, and petite.
 They want to see angels who look like them.

 When fashion companies see inclusion as a strategy to make viewers, customers, and employees feel welcomed, rather than a chore in order to avoid getting cancelled, the result will be perceived more genuine and intentional.
 And the results could turn out to be bigger.